briangonzalez/dotfile-cabinet/README.md

 Update
 ------
-You can check if you have the latest code by running the "up_to_date" command.
+You can check if you have the latest code by running the `df-cab up_to_date` command.
 If you don't, simply re-download it:

 ```bash
 # Change into Dropbox folder.